pdefusco/CSA2CML/README.md

 Copy the URL to your clipboard.
 We will use it in CML.

 Next, do not navigate away from the console.
-Go back to the “SQL” tab and execute the job.
+Go back to the "SQL" tab and execute the job.

 ![alt text](docs/images/16_materialized_view4.png)

 After a few moments the job will start and you will see live updates in the Results tab.
 Your Flink job is running and all with the ease of a SQL query!

 ## Part 3 - Modify your dashboard to consume real time data from SSB